Top 10 Restaurant management and POS software

 2022.
 Nigerian restaurant management platform Orda gets $1.1M

-Nigeria’s Orda, formerly known as StarKitchens, has secured a $1.1 million pre-seed round.
-Orda’s addressable market is this segment of Africa’s restaurant industry.
-With its cloud-based software, Orda wants these businesses not to rely on manual ways of managing their businesses.
-Restaurants who use the management platform also have access to a dashboard that allows them to accept and process orders from food delivery services Jumia Food, Glovo, Bolt Food, and in-store, website, social media channels like WhatsApp.
+Nigeria's Orda, previously known as StarKitchens, has recently secured a pre-seed funding round of $1.1 million.
+Orda focuses on serving a specific segment of Africa's restaurant industry.
+By offering a cloud-based software solution, Orda aims to eliminate the reliance on manual management methods for these businesses.
+Moreover, restaurants utilizing this management platform gain access to a comprehensive dashboard, enabling them to efficiently process and accept orders from various food delivery services such as Jumia Food, Glovo, Bolt Food, as well as in-store, website, and social media channels like WhatsApp.

 2022.
 Parrot, a tool for digitizing Mexico’s restaurants, takes in $9.5M

-Parrot, a company running ParrotConnect, its point-of-sale software for restaurants enabling them to digitize and take advantage of the home delivery boom to accelerate growth, has raised $9.5M.
-The company is working with over 60 collaborators on the product and now has more than 500 restaurants across Monterrey, Mexico City and the Riviera Maya using ParrotConnect.
-Parrot is the latest company raising capital as part of a broader trend of companies helping restaurants thrive in this new digital world, including Zak, also developing point-of-sale technology for restaurants, payment system Sunday and restaurant management software company MarginEdge.
+Parrot, a company that operates ParrotConnect, its restaurant point-of-sale software, which enables restaurants to embrace the home delivery boom and accelerate growth, has secured $9.5M in funding.
+The company has collaborated with over 60 partners on the product and currently serves more than 500 restaurants in Monterrey, Mexico City, and the Riviera Maya through ParrotConnect.
+Parrot is among the latest companies to raise capital in support of the restaurant industry's adaptation to the digital era.
+Other players in this space include Zak, a point-of-sale technology provider, Sunday, a payment system, and MarginEdge, a restaurant management software company.

 2021.
 MarginEdge, a restaurant management software company, raises $18M